Gamble v. United States: Case background

 In November 2015, Terance Martez Gamble was pulled over in Mobile, Alabama for a damaged headlight.
 After a search of the vehicle, a handgun was found which was illegal under both Alabama state and federal laws because he was a felon.
 He was convicted under Alabama state law and given a one-year sentence.
 He was also prosecuted under federal laws, and after the district court concluded that double jeopardy did not apply in this case, he pled guilty and received a 46-month sentence.
 Gamble appealed to the 11th Circuit Court of Appeals, who affirmed the district court's decision based on the precedent of Abbate.

 Supreme Court

 In June 2018 the Supreme Court agreed to hear the case.
 Gamble's petition to the Supreme Court noted that in 2016, Supreme Court Associate Justices Ruth Bader Ginsburg and Clarence Thomas had argued for a review of the separate sovereigns doctrine in a concurring opinion in Puerto Rico v.
-Sanchez Valle; Ginsburg's opinion, joined by Thomas, stated that "The matter warrants attention in a future case in which a defendant faces successive prosecutions by parts of the whole USA."
+Sanchez Valle; Ginsburg's opinion, joined by Thomas, stated that "[t]he matter warrants attention in a future case in which a defendant faces successive prosecutions by parts of the whole USA."